bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/w07_data-structures-and-algorithms.md

 that you implemented in your project, the technologies used, how to install the program, and anything else that makes you stand out as a software developer.

-Think of READMEs as the “first impression” that prospective employers, colleagues, and peers will have of you as a developer.
-You want their first impression to be “wow, this person is thorough and this project sounds interesting,” not “oh no, typos, missing instructions, and snores-galore.”
+Think of READMEs as the “first impression" that prospective employers, colleagues, and peers will have of you as a developer.
+You want their first impression to be “wow, this person is thorough and this project sounds interesting," not “oh no, typos, missing instructions, and snores-galore."

 When it is time to create your README, you should allocate about three hours to guarantee you have enough time to make your project shine.